![]() Las Vegas Unemployment The biggest problem Las Vegas faces today is its 5.3% unemployment rate. The city of Las Vegas shed thousands of jobs

 The public in general has reduced their spending because the cost of living has become the number one issue, with

-grocery prices rising, healthcare costs skyrocketing, and car insurance and repair costs increasing every month, to name
+grocery prices rising, healthcare costs skyrocketing, and car insurance and repair costs increasing every month, among

-a few.
-To make up the difference, the fees, parking costs, alcoholic drink prices, restaurant meals, and hotel stays
+other factors.
+To make up the difference, the fees, parking costs, alcoholic drink prices, restaurant meals, and hotel

 Page 2